 Taapsee Pannu Reacts To Akshay Kumar's Controversy Around Mission Mangal Poster!

 The actor plays Kritika Aggarwal, one of the female scientists spearheading India's mission to send a spacecraft to orbit Mars in the film, slated to be released on Independence Day.
-Akshay plays Rakesh Dhawan, a scientist, who is in-charge of the mission.
+Akshay plays Rakesh Dhawan, a scientist, who is in charge of the mission.

 'Star Value Is A Brutal Truth'